IBM-Blockchain/blockchain-vscode-extension/README.md

 Alternatively, navigate to the explorer view (click the IBM Blockchain Platform icon in the left-navigation) then click the `add` icon (this will again package up the project you have open in your workspace).

+When you package a smart contract project, all of the smart contract code is added into a new Fabric smart contract package file (using the standard Fabric chaincode deployment specification format).
+You can deploy this package using this extension.
+Alternatively, you can deploy the package using other tools, such as the Fabric CLI (`peer chaincode install` command).

 <img src="/client/media/package_project.png" width="85%" alt="Create a package from a smart contract project">

 ### Export a smart contract package
 Right-click a package and select the `Export Package` option.
 You can select where the package is exported to.
-Use this to take the packages you have made and deploy them somewhere else.
+Use this to take the packages you have made and deploy them somewhere else, using other tools, such as the Fabric CLI (`peer chaincode install` command).

 <img src="/client/media/export_smart_contract_package.png" width="85%" alt="Export a smart contract project">